Jackass 3D: Production

 Margera added in the same interview that the opening sequence is being shot with Phantom high speed cameras, which record at 1,000 frames per second to produce hyper-slow motion, similar to the opening sequence of Zombieland.
 Appropriately, make-up effects designer Tony Gardner, creator of the zombie hordes for Zombieland, was a designer for all of the Jackass films.

-Deleted scenes that were filmed, but got cut out of both Jackass 3D and Jackass 3.5 include: "BB Gun Nipple Piercing", where Wee Man shoots Steve-O in the nipple with a BB gun; "Bed Sled", where Chris Pontius and Dave England slide down a snowy mountain on an inflatable bed; "Soda Enema", where Johnny Knoxville puts peppermint candies in a cola bottle which then explodes into Bam Margera's anus; "Super Mighty Glue Goatee", where Knoxville puts super mighty glue on his chin and sticks it to Phil Margera's hairy chest; "Banana Gauntlet", where Wee Man, Dave, and Bam slide on a lubed up table with banana peels while they're dressed up as gorillas, and trying to avoid the bananas that are swinging in their way; and "Piss Drink", where Steve-O uses Knoxville's catheter for Knoxville's torn urethra as a straw to drink his piss.
+Deleted scenes that were filmed, but got cut out of both Jackass 3D and Jackass 3.5 include: "BB Gun Nipple Piercing", where Wee Man shoots Steve-O in the nipple with a BB gun; "Bed Sled", where Chris Pontius and Dave England slide down a snowy mountain on an inflatable bed; "Super Mighty Glue Goatee", where Johnny Knoxville puts super mighty glue on his chin and sticks it to Phil Margera's hairy chest; "Banana Gauntlet", where Wee Man, Dave, and Bam Margera slide on a lubed up table with banana peels while they're dressed up as gorillas, and trying to avoid the bananas that are swinging in their way; and "Piss Drink", where Steve-O uses Knoxville's catheter for Knoxville's torn urethra as a straw to drink his piss.
 Some of these deleted scenes are briefly shown in the credits of Jackass 3D or Jackass 3.5.
 Steve-O uploaded the full "BB Gun Nipple Piercing" to his YouTube channel.

 Release

 Box office

 Jackass 3D earned $117.2 million in North America, and $53.1 million in other territories, for a worldwide total of $170.3 million.
 It is the highest-grossing film of the series worldwide and separately in North America and overseas.

 In the United States, the film had a record opening day for a fall release movie ($22 million), and posted a record October midnight opening ($2.5 million).
 It then held the record for the highest opening weekend gross in the month of October as well as the Fall season ($50.4 million) for one year until Paranormal Activity 3 claimed it in 2011 with a weekend gross of $52.6 million.
 Based on early outperforming predictions it would earn $30 million.
 It marked the highest-grossing opening weekend of the franchise, ahead of Jackass: The Movie ($22.8 million) and Jackass Number Two ($29 million).
-3D accounted for a whopping 90% of its opening weekend gross; however, it still improved on the attendance of its predecessors.
+3D accounted for 90% of its opening weekend gross; however, it still improved on the attendance of its predecessors.
 It then earned $65.6 million in its first week, which marked the largest Fall opening week of all time.
 It closed in theaters on January 20, 2011, with $117.2 million.
 The film made more overseas than both its predecessors combined.
 Its highest-grossing country, outside North America, was Australia ($9.9 million).

+On September 19, 2025, Jackass 3D was re-released into select AMC Theatres and Regal Cinemas to coincide with the film's 15th anniversary and September being "National Pain Awareness Month".
+Box office figures for the re-release were not made available.